 Kitten formulas will also include sources of calcium or have it as a supplement.
 If you can, purchase several high-quality formulas.
 Some cats get used to a particular one, and it’s tough to switch them to a different formula down the road.

-Note that kittens require much more energy than adult cats, so kitten formulas might contain ingredients that are more calorie dense than adult food.
+Note that kittens require much more energy than adult cats, so kitten formulas might contain more calorie-dense ingredients than adult food.
 In addition, you’ll need to feed a kitten more food than an adult cat.

 Whatever you do, don’t feed your kitten “human” food.
 Some of it is allergenic and can cause upset stomach or worse, especially in a developing organism such as a kitten’s.